Dubai World Cup Preview, Tips, Runners & Trends (Dubai World Cup Night)

 Dubai World Cup Trainer Statistics

-The leading trainer in the Dubai World Cup over the last 10 renewals is Saeed bin Suroor who has won the race three times with those three winners coming from Prince Bishop (2015) and Thunder Snow (2018 & 2019).
+The leading trainer in the Dubai World Cup over the last 20 renewals is Saeed bin Suroor, who has won the race five times, with those five winners coming from Electrocutionist (2006), African Story (2014), Prince Bishop (2015) and Thunder Snow (2018 & 2019).
 The only other trainer to have recorded multiple wins in the Dubai World Cup is Bob Baffert (2 wins).
+One trainer has not had the best of times in the Dubai World Cup; M F De Kock has sent a total of 13 runners to the race without recording a win.

 TrainerR-W-PWinEW